zapier/zapier-platform/packages/cli/docs/cli.md

 This command emulates how Zapier production environment would invoke your integration.
 It runs code locally, so you can use this command to quickly test your integration without deploying it to Zapier.
 This is especially useful for debugging and development.

+Why use this command?

+* Fast feedback loop: Write code and run this command to verify if it works immediately
+* Step-by-step debugging: Running locally means you can use a debugger to step through your code
+* Untruncated logs: View complete logs and errors in your terminal

 This command loads environment variables and `authData` from the `.env` file in the current directory.
 If you don't have a `.env` file yet, you can use the `zapier invoke auth start` command to help you initialize it, or you can manually create it.

 The `zapier invoke auth start` subcommand will prompt you for the necessary auth fields and save them to the `.env` file.
 For OAuth2, it will start a local HTTP server, open the authorization URL in the browser, wait for the OAuth2 redirect, and get the access token.